ltruncel/SmogDetection-1/PROJECT README.md

 * Train time: 750 seconds per epoch

 ### Future Implementations:

 * Usage of less parameters

 * Test with different optimizer and loss functions

+* Application of Secure & Private AI in this project The images collected in this project are carefully chosen to avoid any copyright issues.
+For images that contain intellectual property issues or private images, we can consider incorporating federated learning and secure prediction into our classification models.
+This will allow for training in a private cloud while minimizing the risk of leaking intellectual property or private training data.